cnlohr/colorchord/README.md

 ColorChord: Embedded
 --------------------

 There is work on an embedded version of ColorChord, which avoids floating point operations anywhere in the output pipeline.
-Though I have made efforts to port it to AVRs, it doesn't seem feasable to operate on AVRs in the normal sense, so I have retargeted my efforts to 32-bit systems.
+Though I have made efforts to port it to AVRs, it doesn't seem feasable to operate on AVRs without some shifty tricks which I'd like to avoid, so I have retargeted my efforts to 32-bit systems, such as the STM32F303, STM32F407, and the (somehow) the ESP8266.
+ColorChord Embedded uses a different codebase, located in the (embeddedcommon)[embeddedcommon/README.md] and distributed among the various embedded* folders.

 Building and Using